oakfang/graph-tx/README.md

 # graph-tx

-Isolated Transactions for the graph-core graph
+Isolated Transactions for the @xgraph/core graph

 ## Usage